-The complaint should normally be made within 12 months of the date of the incident or 12 months of the date of knowledge.
-However, the time limit may be waived by the subject of the complaint.
+The complaint should normally be made within 6 months of the date of the incident.
+Where the complainant was not aware that there was a cause of complaint, the complaint should be made within 6 months of the matter coming to the complainants knowledge or 12 months from the date of the event in question, whichever is sooner.
+However, the time limit may be waived by the person subject to the complaint.
 This may be fair if the complainant has genuine reasons for being unable to raise a concern within the appropriate time period.
 If the responsible body believes that the complaint is still able to be investigated it should do so and this fits with the view taken by the GDC.